-1. Carry a Language Notebook with You
+1. Carry a Workplace English Notebook with You

 Buy yourself a small pocket notebook that you carry around with you at all times.
 Whenever you hear a word you don’t understand, write it down so you can look it up later.